 There’s more to England than the castles, their posh accent, and the Royal Family.
 There’s also fish and chips, bangers and mash, and shepherd’s pie.
 But aside from these, you’ll get entranced with the scenery, history, and culture.
-London has some of the best museums in the world and it is also included in the top 4 fashion capitals of the world.

-Aside from that, they have an extremely wide variety of tea.
-At least once in your lifetime, you have to add a music festival in England.
+At least once in your lifetime, you have to attend a music festival in England.
 Most of the world-famous bands and musicians hail from this place.
-England is the largest country in the UK both in population and landmass.
+England is the largest country in the UK in terms of both population and landmass.

 THINGS TO KNOW BEFORE GOING TO ENGLAND

 Here are some tips that you need to know before we jump right into the itinerary.
-These tips can help you plan and write your itinerary for England to ensure that your vacation will have little hassle as possible.
+These tips can help you plan and write your itinerary for England to ensure that your vacation will have as little hassle as possible.

 When is the best time to go to England